 Information in this guide is mainly for pregnant women and their partner.

-DISABLED CHILDREN: Children with disabilities present various challenges for those who look after them.
+Children with disabilities present various challenges for those who are looking after them.
 But, financial concessions are available for people who need help caring for a disabled child.

 Financial Help and Assistance for Parents with Children in the United Kingdom